Kiekara/portfolio/README.md

 [Language learning web application](https://github.com/Kiekara/fullstack-project)
 - An application for learning Finnish or English by translating words either way
-- With "teacher's" access words and categories can be added, removed or edited
+- With "teacher's" access, words and categories can be added, removed or edited
 - __Technologies used__
   - API backend implemented using Node.js and Express.js
   - Frontend implemented using ReactJS and CSS